ejain/blog/source/_posts/2018/2018-11-25-tracking-blood-sugar.md

 I scanned the sensor with the reader before breakfast, lunch and dinner every day, as well as just before going to bed and right after getting up (as the sensor starts overwriting data after just 8 hours).
 Also in between sometimes, out of curiosity...

-The official [desktop](https://www.freestylelibre.us/support/overview.html) and [web](https://www.libreview.com/) apps generate nice reports for physicians, and can export your data as a spreadsheet, but transfering data from the reader with [Tidepool](https://tidepool.org/) was less flaky, plus their mobile app let me describe meals better (i.e. not just mark meal times), and they're very quick to resolve any issues you run into.
+The official [desktop](https://www.freestylelibre.us/support/overview.html) and [web](https://www.libreview.com/) apps generate nice reports for physicians, and can export your data as a spreadsheet, but transferring data from the reader with [Tidepool](https://tidepool.org/) was less flaky, plus their mobile app let me describe meals better (i.e. not just mark meal times), and they're very quick to resolve any issues you run into.

 ![Tidepool app](tidepool.png)

-Tidepool does a good job visualizing the data, but I wanted to have each day ligned up, with hourly step counts from my old Fitbit One to indicate activity levels and sleep times.
+Tidepool does a good job visualizing the data, but I wanted to have each day lined up, with hourly step counts from my old Fitbit One to indicate activity levels and sleep times.
 So I [exported my data from Tidepool](https://support.tidepool.org/article/37-export-your-account-data) and created this chart with [Altair](https://altair-viz.github.io/) in a Jupyter Notebook:

 ![timeline chart](timeline.png)